totuni/esp-studio-examplesII/Analytics/analytics_kmeans/README.md

 ### w_training

-This window looks at all of the events and periodically generates a new clustering model using the K-means algorithm.
+This window looks at all of the events and periodically generates a new clustering model using the k-means algorithm.
 Generated clustering model events are published to the w_score window.

 Explore the settings for the w_training window:
 1. Open the project in SAS Event Stream Processing Studio and select the w_training window.
 2. In the right pane, expand **Settings**.
 Then, expand **Parameters**.
 Notice the following parameters:
       - `nClusters`: Specifies the number of clusters.
       - `initSeed`: Specifies the random seed that is used during initialization when each point is assigned to a random cluster.
       - `dampingFactor`: Specifies the damping factor for old data points.
       - `fadeOutFactor`: Specifies the value for determining whether an existing cluster is fading out.
       - `disturbFactor`: Specifies the disturbance factor when splitting a cluster.
       - `nInit`: Specifies the number of data events that are used during initialization.
       - `velocity`: Specifies the number of events that arrive at a single timestamp.
       - `commitInterval`: Specifies the number of timestamps to elapse before committing a model to downstream scoring.
 3. Expand **Input Map**.
 Notice that the **inputs** role specifies the variable names used in clustering: `x_c` and `y_c`.

 ### w_scoring